ForEvolve/forevolve.github.io/_posts/en/2017-09-18-design-patterns-web-api-service-and-repository-part-11.md

 Most of the classes and interfaces are taken from the `ForEvolve.Azure` assembly and will help us access Azure Table Storage.

-The main class is `TableStorageRepository<NinjaEntity>`, associated to the `ITableStorageRepository<NinjaEntity>` interface that is injected in our `NinjaRepository`.
+The main class is `TableStorageRepository<NinjaEntity>`, associated to `ITableStorageRepository<NinjaEntity>`, that is injected in the `NinjaRepository`.
-To create the `TableStorageRepository`, we need to provide an `ITableStorageSettings`, as talked about earlier.
+Hoever, to create the `TableStorageRepository`, we need to provide an `ITableStorageSettings`, as talked about earlier.
 The default `TableStorageSettings` implementation should do the job but, we need to set some values.

-These values will come from the application configurations.
+The `TableStorageSettings` values will come from the application configurations.

 - **AccountKey:** this is one of your Azure Storage "Access Keys."
 - **AccountName:** this is your Azure Storage name, the one you entered during creation.